-Tables and maps detailing the future trunk water supply infrastructure can be found in the RCC PIP, which can be found on the RCC website at:
+Tables and maps detailing the future trunk water supply infrastructure can be found in the RCC LGIP, which can be found on the RCC website.
+Appendix A - Water supply connection area and trunk infrastructure maps provides the link to the maps.